-Vina brings with her over a decade of international experience partnering with blue-chip organisations to build mutually beneficial, long-term business partnerships.
+Vina brings with her over a decade of international experience partnering with leaders of blue-chip organisations to build mutually beneficial, long-term business partnerships.

 Vina’s early career began in executive recruitment, where she specialised in recruiting for the Procurement profession.
 Vina’s passion for professional development eventually drew her to CPA Australia, where she joined to lead the Melbourne based corporate business development portfolio.
 In this role, Vina was responsible for building relationships with C-suite executives from over 100 leading organisations (including IBM, BHP Billiton, LinkedIn and Virgin) and partnering on a variety of finance related initiatives designed to raise the profile of Certified Practising Accountants in Australia and abroad.
 On moving to London, Vina joined a prominent British chamber of commerce to lead a major change initiative for their corporate membership programme.

-Vina’s distinctive blend of experience working within both multinational corporates and smaller, non-profit organisations provides her with unique insights to draw on in her role leading the Corporate Partner programme at the CQI.
-Vina holds a Bachelor’s Degree in Communication (Major in Public Relations), and is currently studying in the field of Management Consulting.
+Vina’s distinctive blend of leadership experience within both multinational corporates and smaller, non-profit organisations, provides her with unique insights to draw on in her role leading the Commercial strategy for the CQI.
+Vina holds a Bachelor’s Degree in Communication (Major in Public Relations), and is currently undertaking further study in the field of Management Consulting.